Last Updated on

 - Non heated building platform limits the usage to PLA filament only.
 Not ABS.

-When the Monoprice Select Mini first arrived, the market was largely dominated by obscenely priced printers with glaring design flaws and boring specs.
+When the Monoprice Select Mini first arrived, the market was primarily dominated by obscenely priced printers with glaring design flaws and boring specs.
 The Select Mini, as it is fondly called, was a game changer.

 That’s an unbeatable package.